PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 All you have to do now is try to reproduce the issue again to see if the PR corrects it correctly.
+If it's all good, you can proceed to the next step of this documentation (step 4).
+If not, you can directly check step 5!

 ### 4. Check that the PR doesn't create another issue